 The Gorky Central Park of Culture and Recreation has been popular since the Soviet times, when it was the city's main park.
 It was created in 1928 after the decision was made to convert the picturesque section of the Moskva River embankment into a permanent recreation area for Muscovites.
 Attractions and fountains were placed in the new park of culture and recreation, and its convenient location made it exceedingly popular.

-The large-scale reconstruction of the Gorky Park, completed in 2012, marked the beginning of the Park Revolution in Moscow: parks were no longer perceived solely as green areas with unsuitable infrastructure.
-They were filled with activity and entertainment opportunities that the modern city residents could enjoy.
-The very concepts of these spaces have become more interesting and functional.
-Modern Gorky Park remains the most visited park in Moscow, but it bears little resemblance to its former Soviet self — today, it is a world-class space densely packed with contents.
-In addition to its many strolling areas, high-quality sports facilities, cafes, and restaurants, there some are temporary exhibitions available here.
-The park now attracts people of all ages.
+The large-scale reconstruction of Gorky Park marked the beginning of the "park revolution" in Moscow: parks were no longer perceived exclusively as green areas with little-used infrastructure, activities and entertainment interesting to the modern citizen appeared in them, and the concepts of spaces became more interesting and functional.
+The modern Gorky Park is still the most visited in Moscow, but it bears little resemblance to the one it was known in Soviet times: now it is a world-class space saturated with places of attraction.
+In addition to many walking areas, high-quality sports grounds, cafes and restaurants, points of cultural institutions have appeared here, and the park has become attractive for everyone — from children to pensioners.

 You may be interested